 Minimum information requirements to be provided to consumers before initiating a Port are detailed in the TCP Code (C628) and the Customer Authorisation Industry Guideline (G651).

 3.4 General Requirements

-The Code describes automated processes between MCs, between MCs and Mobile CSPs, and between MCs and industry participants who route mobile calls.
+The Code describes an automated process between MCs, and between MCs and industry participants who route mobile calls.